You developed HemoAde for Arm Pump – What is Arm Pump?

-After we had the heart of the formula established, the R&D team went to work building on the formula.
+After we had the heart of the formula established, the R&D team went to work building the supporting cast of ingredients.
 We wanted to ensure that HemoAde was a legitimate performance product that improved a rider’s ability to perform.
-We knew that cramping is an issue that is associated with arm pump and dehydration so we improved the formula by adding a well-documented but unknown anti-cramping ingredient.
+We knew that muscle cramping is an issue that is associated with arm pump and dehydration so we improved the formula by adding a well-documented but unknown anti-cramping ingredient.

 We also knew that if we were going to dramatically increase blood flow through the hands and fingers (by over 400 percent on average), we could benefit by delivering more oxygen to the working muscles as well.
 This is why we added specific amounts of vitamins that have been shown to increase the size and number of red blood cells.
 Last but not least, we developed a matrix of other proven ingredients to further assist with blood flow.
 These compliment or “super charge” the overall HemoAde formula.

-If HemoFlo lowers blood viscosity, are there issues with blood being able to clot like there is with aspirin?
+If HemoAde lowers blood viscosity, are there issues with blood being able to clot like there is with aspirin?

-We have clinical evidence illustrating normal clotting occurs while using the core of HemoAde formula.
+We have clinical evidence illustrating normal clotting occurs while using the core ingredient in the HemoAde formula.
+This is the one ingredient that could have effects on clotting, so time, effort and money was spent on that testing.
 Other support-ingredients generally do not have any mechanism of action on blood clotting, so there is no issue with them.
 This was important for us to establish.
 We always note that every rider should discuss using HemoAde or any other sports supplement with their doctor.
 Also with any nutritional supplement, including vitamins and minerals, that you stop taking them two weeks before scheduled surgery.
 Your doctor will give you final recommendations, however this is a rule of thumb.

 What strategy do you recommend for riders to reduce or eliminate getting arm pump?